French-Flair Leek Risotto

 4. ON FLEEK

-When the leeks are done, top with the mushroom mixture, and the remaining grated cheese.
+When the Leeks are done, top with the mushroom mixture, and the remaining grated cheese.
 Turn the oven to the highest temperature or on to the grill.
 Pop the tray back in the oven and grill for 5-6 minutes until the cheese is melted.

 5. SAUCY SAGE